 If you grew up watching cowboy movies, you may remember they used cactus water as a refreshing desert drink.
 But don’t believe everything you see.
 That may have worked on a movie set, but it will do you no good in real life.

-Cactus is not a good option for potable water.
-Because the moisture inside the cactus pulp is highly acidic, drinking cactus water on an empty stomach will give you diarrhea or make you vomit, therefore dehydrating you even more.
+Cactus is not a safe substitute for potable water.
+Drinking cactus water on an empty stomach will give you diarrhea or make you vomit, therefore dehydrating you even more.
+This is because the moisture inside of the cactus pulp is highly acidic.
 Your body will have to work harder to process the alkalis in the cactus water so it’s best that you don’t drink any.

 In an extreme situation, you could drink a few sips of fishhook barrel cactus.
 The Seri Indians used this cactus as emergency water, but they reported pain in their bones and vomiting when drinking it on an empty stomach.